-The report, a study of the GSR numbers for the 70 schools bound for bowl games this season, said Gamecock football players had a GSR of 39 percent.
+The report, a study of the GSR numbers for the 70 schools bound for bowl games this season, said Gamecocks football players had a GSR of 39 percent.

 The confusion stemmed from incorrect information provided to the NCAA by USC in 2011.
-USC officials said then that 11 football players who had graduated were not included in its report to the NCAA.
+South Carolina officials said then that 11 football players who had graduated were not included in its report to the NCAA.

 The corrected information resulted in improvements for USC in GSR numbers for African-American football players (from 32 percent to 45 percent); white football players (from 52 to 80 percent); and for overall student-athletes (73 to 78 percent).